 1968 – Martin Luther King, Jr. delivered his I’ve Been to the Mountaintop speech. in Memphis, Tennessee.

-1973 – The first portable phone call was placed by inventor Martin Cooper to Joel S. Engel of Bell Labs.
+1973 – Inventor Martin Cooper placed the first portable phone call to Joel S. Engel of Bell Labs.

 1981 – The Osborne 1, the first successful portable computer, was unveiled at the West Coast Computer Faire in San Francisco.